Best Vitamin C: A Pharmacist’s Opinion (2026)

 Promotes collagen production

-It also plays a role in the biosynthesis of collagen.
-This structural protein is found especially in the skin, bones, and muscles.
+It also plays a role in collagen biosynthesis.
+This structural protein is found notably in the skin, bones, and muscles.
 It ensures the maintenance and cohesion of tissues.

-To produce collagen fibers, the body must modify certain amino acids, such as proline and lysine, through a hydroxylation reaction.
+To produce collagen fibers, the body must modify certain amino acids, such as proline and lysine, through an hydroxylation reaction.
 This process is only possible in the presence of vitamin C.

-It indirectly contributes to tissue production, to skin beauty, and even to wound healing.
+It indirectly contributes to tissue production, skin beauty, and even wound healing.

-This study shows the effect of vitamin C on collagen production.
+This study shows the action of vitamin C on collagen production.

 Prevents skin aging

-Vitamin C stimulates collagen synthesis and fights oxidants that promote the premature aging of skin tissues.
+Vitamin C stimulates collagen synthesis and combats oxidants that promote the premature aging of skin tissues.

-Additionally, vitamin C also helps to reduce melanin synthesis, the “pigment” of our skin, which leads to the appearance of unsightly brown spots, called “age spots” or “liver spots”.
+In addition, vitamin C also helps to reduce melanin synthesis, the “colorant” of our skin, which leads to the appearance of unsightly brown spots, called “age spots” or “liver spots”.

 Improves mood